XPeng Whale Trades Spotted

 Volume & Open Interest Development

-In terms of liquidity and interest, the mean open interest for XPeng options trades today is 3350.62 with a total volume of 2,898.00.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for XPeng's big money trades within a strike price range of $35.0 to $90.0 over the last 30 days.
+Looking at the volume and open interest is a powerful move while trading options.
+This data can help you track the liquidity and interest for XPeng's options for a given strike price.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of XPeng's whale trades within a strike price range from $40.0 to $50.0 in the last 30 days.

 XPeng Option Volume And Open Interest Over Last 30 Days